SHOW NOW

 WA: So do you have anything coming up that you want to share with community, any workshops or events?
 And if not, what are ways folks support you?

-WA: Thank you so much Alex!
+WA: Thank you so much Chrissy!

 ; ;